Position

 • Bachelor's degree in Human Resources, Business Administration, or a related field.

-• 1-3 years of experience in a human resources role.
+• 1-3 years of experience in a human resources or administrative role.

-• Knowledge of HR best practices and employment laws and regulations.
+• Strong understanding of HR practices, employment laws, and regulations.

 • Ability to handle confidential information with discretion.